 Osprey: A Treasure of the Chesapeake

-Ospreys, Pandion haliaetus, are large birds that have brown backs, white bellies and distinctive brown stripes through their mostly white heads.
+Ospreys, Pandion haliaetus, are large birds that have brown backs, white bellies, and distinctive brown stripes through their mostly white heads.
 They usually reach a length of 21 to 24 inches and have a wingspan of approximately five feet.
 Ospreys are also known as fish hawks because they feed almost exclusively on live fish.
 Due to their tolerance of human activity and their adaptability to artificial nesting structures in close association with waterfront residences, Ospreys have become a treasure of the Chesapeake.

-The Ospreys’ geographic range includes shallow water estuarine, river, and lake habitats on all continents except Antarctica.
+The Osprey’s geographic range includes shallow water estuarine, river, and lake habitats on all continents except Antarctica.
 Most winter in the tropics and nest in temperate to sub-arctic latitudes.
-Ospreys that are three years old or older usually mate for life and Chesapeake Ospreys return to the area in early March, with the males returning a few days earlier than the females.
+Ospreys that are three years old or older usually mate for life, and Chesapeake Ospreys return to the area in early March, with the males returning a few days earlier than the females.
 Courtship and nest building or nest repair begin when the pair is reunited.
 Younger, less experienced birds arrive and initiate courtship a little later.
 First-time nesters may spend several weeks locating a mate and nest site.
-Both birds of a pair collect branches and shoreline debris which they use to construct their bulky nest.
+Both birds of a pair collect branches and shoreline debris that they use to construct their bulky nest.
 Nests are usually a meter in diameter and are repaired each year when the pair returns.
 Ospreys readily use man-made structures like utility poles, nesting platforms, duck blinds, road signs, chimneys, and buoys.
-CWH has placed hundreds of platforms in the tributaries of the Chesapeake Bay which are readily used by nesting Osprey.
+CWH has placed hundreds of platforms in the tributaries of the Chesapeake Bay that are readily used by nesting Osprey.

 Raccoons are an important predator, having been implicated in 2% of the lost eggs and some young from shoreline and terrestrial nests.
 The exposed nesting habits of Ospreys make them vulnerable to the much larger eagles and to nocturnal predation by the powerful great-horned owl.

-The successful come back of the Osprey population is due to many factors, but the banning of DDT use on their breeding grounds was likely the most significant.
+The successful comeback of the Osprey population is due to many factors, but the banning of DDT use on their breeding grounds was likely the most significant.
 If insecticide use on their wintering grounds can be regulated, perhaps the Osprey population will continue to grow.
 Breeding habitat also must be protected from development pressures and bad water quality.
-As Ospreys are important indicator species, due to being on top of the food chain, they will reflect changes in the quality of their environment.3
+As Ospreys are important indicator species, due to being on top of the food chain, they will reflect changes in the quality of their environment.